 Hobson is an engineer by profession and is also popularly known as “The Hacksmith.”
 His YouTube Channel “Hacksmith Industries” has close to 11 million subscribers and focuses on making prototypes of fictional ideas from movies, comics, and video games.
 Though he has made lightsabers previously, this is the first time that Hobson has succeeded in making a retractable, plasma-based lightsaber.
 One of the main challenges Hobson and his team faced was to produce strong enough electromagnetic fields that could contain the plasma blade.

 Receive selected content straight into your inbox.

 The team ended up using liquid petroleum gas (LPG) for the lightsaber.
 The LPG is mixed in with oxygen to make a plasma beam through a physical phenomenon called laminar flow in which liquids are allowed to flow smoothly.
 The lightsaber’s nozzle was purchased from an outside source.
 However, the casing and design were both done in-house.

-Hobson points out that lightsabers without backpacks are currently not realistic since it will require D-size batteries to put forth power greater than those of a nuclear power plant.
-As such, Star Wars fans will now have to be content with Hobson’s lightsaber, which is the closest anyone has ever come to realize the movie version.
+Hobson points out that lightsabers without backpacks are currently not realistic since they would require D-size batteries to put forth power greater than those of a nuclear power plant.
+As such, Star Wars fans will now have to be content with Hobson’s lightsaber, which is the closest anyone has ever come to realizing the movie version.